venkat-ranganathan/projects/index.md

 To edit video:
 - got feedback from colleagues & fellow interns that it was difficult to know where to look
 - added arrow image to show device being changed
-- added zoomed in picture to more clearly see LED states changing
+- added zoomed in picture to clearly see LED states changing

 [Back to Top](#TOP)